Next Steps And Big Unanswered Questions As The Nation Moves Into Post-Mueller Era

 There may be more to learn about the interference

-Mueller's office has been the single biggest source for the public of information about how the Russian government interfered in the 2016 presidential election.
+Mueller's office has been the single biggest source of information for the public about how the Russian government interfered in the 2016 presidential election.

 The synopsis Barr gave to Congress recounted two well-known aspects of that campaign: The social media agitation wrought by the troll factory known as the "Internet Research Agency" and the hacking, theft and release of information that embarrassed political targets in the United States.